MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Type** - The type of advertisement

 - **Data_VideoToShow** - Duration until video advertisement is about to be shown.

+- **Data_WatchNow** - Time when user clicks the Watch Now button on video advertisement notification.

 - **Data_WindowActivated** - Last time when window containing advertisement add-in page is activated.